The bible, in entirety, was written before the middle east, Europe, Asia, and Africa knew the western hemisphere ever existed.

 Americacentric prognostication.

-Sometimes at the detriment of common sense.
-Fr’instance John Hagee’s
+Sometimes they include us in End Times predictions at the detriment of common sense.
+Fr’instance John Hagee’s 2013 book

 Thing is, where were these lunar eclipses visible?
 North America.
 Nowhere else.

-So… since most of the End Times events of Revelation appear to be centered on Rome and Jerusalem, shouldn’t these folks be able to see these world-redefining lunar eclipses?
+Crack open Revelation, and you’ll notice most of the End Times events appear to be centered on Rome and Jerusalem.
+So shouldn’t these folks be able to see these world-redefining lunar eclipses?
 Well you’d think so.
 But Hagee didn’t.
+Somebody brought it up during his book tour, and he was gobsmacked.
 Idea simply never occurred to him.

 Hagee’s from San Antonio, Texas.
 Seems so long that Texas can see the eclipses, that’s all that matters.
 God has a message to the world… and I guess Rome and Jerusalem can hear that message secondhand from their American friends.

-I pick on Hagee, but he’s far from the only one to do this.
+I pick on Hagee, but he’s far from the only American to do this.
 Every End Times scenario Americans pitch, finds a way to squeeze us into it.
-In their movies and books, Americans make up most of the protagonists, and often the Beast is American too: He might have a European origin, yet somehow he manages to become our president, or gets financially backed by our billionaires and multinational corporations.
-(Certainly promoted by our entertainment industry.)
-On the “non-fiction” front, End Times proclaimers regularly imagine the American economy, technology, culture, and social standards as driving the Beast’s government.
+In our movies and books, Americans make up most of the protagonists, and often

 So how do these American prognosticators explain why the United States—or any unknown but powerful new nation in the western hemisphere—never pops up in Revelation?
 Most of ’em deduce some sort of cataclysm is gonna knock us out of commission before any of the End Times stuff really gets started.
 Like a plague or economic collapse.
-Or we’ll elect some idiot who ruins us, or at the very least turns us isolationist and withdraws us from the world stage.
-Then after America is out of the picture, the End Times events can play out in Eurasia and Africa as described in the bible.
+Or we’ll elect some idiot whose ridiculous tariff policies drive America out of the global marketplace.
+Or we’ll turn isolationist and withdraw from the world stage.
+Then once the States are out of the picture, the End Times events can play out in Eurasia and Africa just as described in the bible.

 (Is that why so many conservative

 Frequently I pitch an alternate theory.
 One which, I totally admit, is based on wishful thinking on my part.
-I’d really like this to be true, same as all the folks who’d really like Jesus
+I’d love for this to be true—same as all the folks who’d love

-Here’s the theory: There might be some form of great tribulation… but the United States gets to sit it out.
+Here’s the theory: There might be some form of future tribulation… but because the United States isn’t in the bible, we get to sit it out.

 Thus we watch the rest of the world as the Beast plays merry hell with it.
 But not doing nothing: The United States remains an oasis for Christians, a haven for refugees from the Beast’s persecutions.
 And

 Still, Revelation’s description of the End is largely focused on the world superpower of John the Revelator’s day: The Roman Empire.
-If those events haven’t already played out centuries ago (as I believe they have), and they really do have yet to take place, they’ll have to be Mediterranean.
-Not American.
+I’m a preterist, which means I believe Revelation’s events largely played out in John’s day.
+Some have yet to happen; the second coming, millennium, and New Jerusalem, obviously.
+But any future events which have yet to happen, will be Mediterranean, not American.

 Regardless: We’re not in there.

-That, plus how their predictions always come to nothing, is how you know they’re false prophets.
+That, plus how their predictions constantly come to nothing, is how you know they’re false prophets.
 Don’t fret about them.
 Read your bibles.
 The bible is way more hopeful.